Gerard Manley Hopkins: Use of language

 Hopkins was a supporter of linguistic purism in English.
 In an 1882 letter to Robert Bridges, Hopkins writes: "It makes one weep to think what English might have been; for in spite of all that Shakespeare and Milton have done... no beauty in a language can make up for want of purity."
 He took time to learn Old English, which became a major influence on his writing.
 In the same letter to Bridges he calls Old English "a vastly superior thing to what we have now."

 He uses many archaic and dialect words but also coins new words.
 One example of this is twindles, which seems from its context in Inversnaid to mean a combination of twines and dwindles.
 He often creates compound adjectives, sometimes with a hyphen (such as dapple-dawn-drawn falcon) but often without, as in rolling level underneath him steady air.
 This use of compound adjectives, similar to the Old English use of compound nouns via kennings, concentrates his images, communicating to his readers the instress of the poet's perceptions of an inscape.

-Added richness comes from Hopkins's extensive use of alliteration, assonance, onomatopoeia and rhyme, both at the end of lines and internally as in:

-As kingfishers catch fire, dragonflies draw flame;